pnwinkler/Django-blog/README.md

 # Django-blog
-A blogging application made in Django
+A blogging application made in Django.
+Made following a tutorial series by Corey Schafer.